Linking discrete and continuous models of cell birth and migration: Results

 \section{Results}

 We now present our results linking discrete and continuous models of cell migration (\S\ref{sec:modelMove}), birth (\S\ref{sec:modelBirth}), and migration and birth (\S\ref{sec:modelFull}).
 We first isolate each interaction process, separately identifying the values of $\aMM$ in Eqn.~\eqref{eqn:moveM} and $\{\gamma,c^+\}$ in Eqn.~\eqref{eqn:birth}.
 As we note in \S\ref{sec:fitting}, this choice allows us to extract the distinct effects of each mechanism.
 We then determine how this simplification affects the ability of the full continuous framework, given by Eqn.~\eqref{eqn:full1}, to approximate EA ABM solutions.
-By considering different initial conditions, we demonstrate the robustness of our fitting procedure.
+By considering different initial conditions (we discuss the details and motivations for these in the SI-\S4), we demonstrate the robustness of our fitting procedure.
 Our results show how the time scales of proliferation and movement in our continuous model may depend on numerical implementation and the frequency of stochastic cell birth controlled by $N_\text{bir}$.
 Moreover, our modular fitting approach highlights important considerations to account for in more general systems where agents are moving and changing in number.